greenelab/deep-review/sections/03_categorize.md

 those who use deep neural networks, which are challenging to interpret) must remain cognizant of these dangers and make every effort to prevent harm from discriminatory predictions.
 To reach their potential in this domain, deep learning methods will need to be interpretable.
-Researchers need to consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify biases.
+Researchers need to consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify bias.
 We discuss the challenge of model interpretability more completely in the discussion section.

-###### Temporal Patient Trajectories

-Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental acuity and quality of life [@doi:10.1016/j.socscimed.2003.08.016
-@doi:10.1016/S1072-7515(03)00097-8 @doi:10.1097/00000542-199004000-00024
-@doi:10.1016/S0277-9536(96)00227-4].
+###### Applications of Deep Learning to Longitudinal Analysis

+Longitudinal analysis follows a population across time, for example prospectively from birth or from the onset of particular conditions.
+In large patient populations, longitudinal analyses such as the Farmingham Heart Study [ref] and the Avon Longitudinal Study of Parents and Children [ref] have yielded important insights into the development of disease and the factors contributing to health status.
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
-This results in significant signal losses as timing and order of events provide insight into a patient's disease and treatment.
-Efforts to account for the order of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
+This results in loss of information as timing and order of events can provide insight into a patient's disease and treatment [@doi:10.2307/2281868].
+Efforts to model sequences of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
 Lasko et al.
 [@doi:10.1371/journal.pone.0066341] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
 More recently, deep learning has shown promise working with both sequences (Convolutional